Africa - People and Places!

 So I say to you - go.
 It is an extraordinary place, this Africa.

-For more images of the people and places of southern Africa, go to my Flickr album.
+For more images of the people and places of southern Africa, click here.